Death toll could double to over 80 in Hiroshima landslide, more rain falls

 "There was a really strange smell, a very raw, earthy smell.
 When we opened a window to see what was going on, the entire hillside just came down, with a crackling noise, a thundering noise," one woman told Fuji television.

-She and her husband fled just before their house filled with mud, leaving 5 meter boulders where they had been sleeping.
+She and her husband fled just before their house filled with mud, leaving 5 metre boulders where they had been sleeping.

 Cities in land-scarce Japan often expand into mountainous areas, with houses tucked just below steep slopes, leaving them vulnerable to landslides.